Laura-Guillory/DroughtMonitor/README.md

 This tool accepts a netCDF file of georeferenced data as input and generates visual maps from that data.
 It generates one map per time slice.
 Maps will have a colour bar legend with a customisable colour bar label, main title, and subtitle.
 Maps will be saved in a directory defined by the `output_file_base` option.
+Areas with NaN values will be greyed out.

 ```
 Usage: python generate_maps.py --netcdf NETCDF_PATH --var_name VAR_NAME --output_file_base OUTPUT_FILE_BASE